projen/awesome/README.md

 - [Instance Scheduler on AWS](https://github.com/aws-solutions/instance-scheduler-on-aws) -  Instance Scheduler on AWS solution automates the starting and stopping of Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.
 - [AWS Adapter by Hashicorp for Terraform](https://github.com/hashicorp/cdktf-aws-cdk) - The AwsTerraformAdapter (included in the @cdktf/aws-cdk package) allows you to use Amazon Web Services Cloud Development Kit (AWS CDK) constructs in your CDK for Terraform (CDKTF) projects.
 - [AWS Project Development Kit](https://github.com/aws/aws-pdk) - The AWS PDK provides building blocks for common patterns together with development tools to manage and build your projects.
+- [Threat-composer](https://github.com/awslabs/threat-composer) - A simple threat modeling tool to help humans to reduce time-to-value when threat modeling

 ### NodeProject